0x7FFFFFFFFFFFFFFF/sql-docs/docs/relational-databases/performance/optimized-locking.md

 - Deadlock graph
     - Under each resource in the deadlock report `<resource-list>`, each `<xactlock>` element reports the underlying resources and specific information for locks of each member of a deadlock.
 For more information and an example, see [Optimized locking and deadlocks](../sql-server-deadlocks-guide.md#optimized-locking-and-deadlocks).
 - Extended events
-    - The `locking_stats` event fires every several minutes and provides the aggregate lock-related statistics since the last time it fired.
-This includes the number of lock escalations, whether TID and LAQ are enabled, statistics for LAQ predicate re-evaluation (re-qualification), heuristics, and skips, and other lock diagnostic data.
     - The `lock_after_qual_stmt_abort` event fires when a statement is internally aborted and restarted because of a conflict with another transaction.
 For more information, see [Lock after qualification (LAQ)](#lock-after-qualification-laq).

 ## Best practices with optimized locking